jcreed69/Steam-Deck-MacOS-sequoia-Opencore-EFI-Working/README.md

 # Steam-Deck-MacOS-sequoia-Opencore-EFI-Working
-Working EFI for Steam Deck
+Working EFI for Steam Deck "Deckintosh"

 This is a working EFI For Steam Deck LCD and Oled.
 Currently we have got MacOS Sequoia.

 DOESNT WORK/issues:

-- Orinatation always set to portrait and currently trying to find a work around
+- Orinatation - always set to portrait and currently trying to find a work around
 - Wi-Fi and Bluetooth - unless changed to an intel chip or by buying a Wi-Fi adaptor
 - Screen brightness - unless connected to external display or screen mirroring
 - Airdrop and Location services - all of these needs Wi-Fi and bluetooth